jotavare/so_long/README.md

 | `P` | Player starting position. |

 * The map must contain 1 exit, at least 1 collectible, and 1 starting position to be valid.
+* Map must be rectangular.
+* Map must be closed/surrounded by walls.
+If not, the program should return an error.
+* Check if there is a valid path in the map.
+* The program must be able to parse any kind of map, as long it respects the rules.
+* If a error/misconfiguration is encountered, it should return `Error\n` followed by a message.

 ```
 111111111111
 1001000000C1